 When I bought the skirt on the right I thought it would be a travel winner.
 It looked fabulous on, and was super light and comfortable.
 It packs down to nothing and doesn’t wrinkle.
 BUT……I don’t like how it looks with flat shoes (it really needs heels to look good) and needs grey, rather than my usual black tights.

 So, disappointingly, it’s not going on my travels.
 That doesn’t mean you have to settle for a boring plain black skirt.
-Instead, I’m going for this stretchy patterned number.
-It goes perfectly with flats, and the colours fit perfectly with other items I like to take as part of my capsule wardrobe.
-I still feel great in it, and I know I’m not missing out looking good whenever I wear it.
+Instead, choose something in a colour, print, or with a feature.
+Pick a style to go perfectly with flats, and ensure the colours fit perfectly with other items.
+I normally take the snake print skirt above – I still feel great in it, and I know I’m not missing out looking good whenever I wear it.

 No matter how great a piece looks on you, it’s not worth packing if it needs special accessories, shoes or other garments.
 Take something else that goes with everything, but still makes you feel special.

-On the weekends I love my sneakers.
+On the weekends I love my blue sneakers.
 I wear them with jeans, with skirts and with casual dresses.
 But I never travel with them.
-I like my shoes to multitask just like my clothes, and sneakers are just too limiting.
+I like my shoes to multitask just like my clothes, and coloured sneakers are just too limiting.
 They are casual and that is that.
+Instead go for a white leather sneaker – a much dressier option.

 When it’s cooler I wear my flat ankle boots.
 Again they go with everything.
 They are comfy and can be dressed up or down.